project-gauntlet/gauntlet/README.md

 Server saves plugins and state of plugins into SQLite database.

 Frontend is GUI application that uses [iced-rs](https://github.com/iced-rs/iced) as a GUI framework.
-It is also registered on session dbus with well-known name and exposes one dbus interface for server to call.
+It is also exposes gRPC server that is used by server to render views
-From the perspective of dbus, it can also be considered a "server" because it answers requests that come from server.

 Plugins can create UI using [React](https://github.com/facebook/react).
 Server implements custom React Reconciler (similar to React Native)